Elizabeth Akindutire's professional headshot - psychodynamic therapist at The Brixton Practice

 Approach and background

-I offer a warm, grounded, and non-judgemental space to explore your experiences, relationships and emotions.
-My approach is relational and psychodynamic, which means I am interested in how your earlier experiences and relationships shape who you are and how you relate to yourself and others.
-While many of these patterns once supported or protected us, some can remain long after their purpose has passed, leaving us feeling stuck or disconnected.
+I offer a warm, grounded, and non-judgmental space where you can begin to explore these experiences at your own pace.
+My work is relational and psychodynamic, which means I’m interested in how earlier relationships and life experiences continue to shape how you relate to yourself and others today.
+Often, patterns that once helped us cope or survive can linger long after they’re needed, leaving us feeling conflicted, self-critical, or disconnected.

-In our work together, I pay close attention not just to what’s spoken, but also to what emerges in silences, tensions, and repeated themes that may be communicating something important.
-Therapy is a gradual process of becoming more curious about yourself and slowly making room for feelings or parts of yourself that may have been ignored, pushed aside, or silenced.
-In our sessions, your whole self is invited, even the parts that feel painful, uncertain, and conflicted.
-I aim to hold these experiences with care and compassion, offering a space to explore what they might be telling you.
+In our work together, I pay attention not only to what’s spoken, but also to what emerges between us, including silences, emotional shifts, and repeated themes.
+These moments often hold important information about how you experience closeness, difference, dependency, or safety.
+Therapy can become a gradual process of developing curiosity about yourself and making room for feelings or parts of you that may have been ignored, pushed aside, or felt too difficult to hold alone.

-My work is informed by an awareness of culture, identity, and representation - shaped partly by my own African heritage.
-I recognise how race, faith, belonging, and intergenerational experiences can impact how we move through the world.
-I welcome these themes into the room, along with the ways in which similarities and differences between us might become meaningful in the therapeutic relationship.
-Feeling understood and appreciated for who you are can be the beginning of powerful change.
+My work is informed by an awareness of culture, identity, and representation, shaped in part by my own African heritage.
+I recognise how race, faith, belonging, and intergenerational experiences can influence how we move through the world and how safe it feels to be seen.
+I welcome these themes into the therapeutic space, along with attention to how similarities and differences between us may become meaningful within the relationship itself.

-Change is inevitable, but it can be hard to face alone.
-You may be struggling with feelings of shame or self-criticism, questions of identity and belonging, stress, anxiety or depression, and life transitions.
-Whatever you are bringing, we can begin to make sense of these experiences together at your own pace.
+You may be struggling with shame or self-criticism, questions of identity or belonging, anxiety, low mood, or the emotional impact of life transitions.
+Whatever you’re bringing, we can begin to make sense of it together, thoughtfully, compassionately, and at a pace that feels right for you.

 Training, qualifications, and experience